alexduggan1/alexduggan1.github.io/SeniorProject/VectorRacetrack/docs/README.md

 ## Main Menu

 On the left side is the list of tracks that you can race on.
-Select one of these to preview the track.
-On the right side there are buttons to create a new track or import a file from your computer.
+Click on one of these to preview the track.
+On the right side, there are buttons to create a new track or import a file from your computer.

 ## Track Preview